eaglerock1337/marks.dev/site/storytime.md

 One night, I was working the night shift on a usual boring evening.
 During downtime, it was pretty common for us to train and practice to stay alert and to stay crisp with all critical procedures, because we sure had a lot of them.
 That night, we had a third sysadmin learning on the job along side myself and another experienced admin.
 At this point, he was working for about a month and pretty much kept quiet and to himself.
 The only thing that had stood out to me about him was that when he spoke about the Ctrl+Alt+Delete command, he pronounced it "Control Alternate Delete," which...was a first for me.

 By this point, it was early morning, during the height of trading in Asia, and it had been quiet all night.
 Suddenly, our monitoring TVs all lit up with red critical alarms.
 These were alarms I had never seen before after over a year of working there, and I saw they were for the active arbitrator.
-The manager on duty and I lock eyes, and I said "yep, we're gonna need a bridge...this looks like a big one."
+The manager on duty and I lock eyes, and I said, "yep, we're gonna need a bridge...this looks like a big one."
 I immediately get my headset and start calling out loud that I am logging in to check, when the new hire taps my arm and says, "There's no need.
 That was me."

 I stop and look at him, puzzled.
 He says, "I was running a `DIRECTORY` command.
 I stopped it."
 At this point, I look back at my computer and all of the alarms have stopped.
 At this point, the manager on duty is involved, who already raised the bat signal to upper management and started an incident bridge.
 At this point, we had a bunch of slow trades, which undoubtedly had put us under SLA level with a bunch of our clients.
 Ballpark estimation after the fact was lost revenue on the order of over $150,000 from this one incident.
 So, this put us all in a pretty big predicament.